ghodulik95/chromebook-nautilus-desktop/README.md

 <details>
-	<summary>More details on the lid closing issue:</summary>
+	<summary>More details on what is causing the lid closing issue and attempted fixes:</summary>

 You'll notice that closing your screen and opening it will make your session unresponsive.

 After a moderately thorough investigation, the issue appears to be something strange about the **lid closing**, not necessarily about suspend/wakeup or lid opening.
 If you close your lid by accident, you may be able to avoid the issue if you reopen your lid within around 0-4s.

-I've decided to ignore this problem, for now and the foreseeable future.
-Instead, when you want to close your lid, just make sure to suspend or power off manually first, or else be faced with having to do a hard manual reboot (if you open before your battery drains).
+I've decided to mostly ignore this problem (though I have added some possible recovery options in [troubleshooting](#troubleshooting), for now and the foreseeable future.
+Instead, when you want to close your lid, just make sure to suspend or power off manually first.
 Consider making a `Keyboard` > `Application Shourtcut` for the `systemctl suspend` command.

 #### Attempted fixes